Eagle Island, Antarctica: Beak Island

-An arc-shaped island, 4 nmi long and 360 m high high, lying 0.5 nmi northeast of Eagle Island in the northeast part of Prince Gustav Channel.
+An arc-shaped island, 4 nmi long and 360 m high, lying 0.5 nmi northeast of Eagle Island in the northeast part of Prince Gustav Channel.

 Probably first seen in 1902–03 by members of the SwedAE under Nordenskjold.

 The FIDS surveyed Beak Island in 1945 and so named it because of its shape and relative position to nearby Tail and Eagle Islands.